Slow cookers are progressively gaining popularity again over 50 years after hitting the stores in the 1950s.

-The main reason for the higher prices of high-end slow cookers is the number of features provided in them.
+The main reason for the higher prices of high-end slow cookers is the number of features provided by them.

-Like various cooking functions, timer, auto functions, fancy controls and glass bowl, etc. but most of these features are not used in daily routine cooking.
+Various cooking functions, timers, auto functions, fancy controls, glass bowls, etc. but most of these features are not used in daily routine cooking.

 So you should choose one which has useable features as unnecessary features also increase the price of your slow cooker.